rizkyrautra/sportsanalytics/README.md

 * 2017 GOJEK Traveloka Liga 1
   * Standings Table
+      * Final Table

+        <i>Note:

+        [*1] Arema Cronus changed name to Arema FC before the start of the season

+        [*2] Pusamania Borneo changed name to Borneo FC before the start of the season

+        [*3] Bhayangkara FC relocated from Sidoarjo to Bekasi

+        [*4] PS.TNI, who represent the national army, relocated from Bandung to Pakansari (Bogor regency)</i>

+      * Haflway Table
   * Match Results
 * 2018 GOJEK Liga 1
   * Standings Table